 Should I Roast or Boil Sweet Potatoes?

-- Preheat your oven to 400 degrees Fahrenheit with the oven rack placed in the center position of the oven.
+- Preheat your oven to 400°F (200°C) with the oven rack placed in the center position of the oven.

 - Scrub the sweet potatoes and pat dry.
 Cut the potatoes into quarters, lengthwise.
 Place the potatoes on a parchment-lined baking sheet.
-Brush with olive oil.
-Season with a little salt.
+Brush with olive oil and season with a little salt.

 - Roast the potatoes for 30 minutes or until tender.